comsysto/pokemon-trivia-challenge/README.md

 * **GraphQL Server** - the GraphQL server is served at port **4000** via the `/` endpoint and you can access the playground at http://localhost:4000 and explore the schema
 * **React Client** - the React client is being served using `serve` and is available at port **5000** via http://localhost:5000

+## Security

+Please keep in mind that the Docker containers, especially the Redis instance, are not secured at all.
+Running them in production environments without a proper setup using an actual password and blocking ports will make you vulnerabled.
+This configuration can allow attackers to gain local access to your machine, as well as the ability to read, change, or destroy any data hosted in your Redis instance.
+This issue could result in severe security breaches, and we strongly urge you to take immediate action to secure the Redis instance for production environments.

 ## Architecture

 ### **PokéAPI REST API**